Top Careers for Non-Engineering, Non-Medical and Non-Technical Graduates

 So what skills are required for operations and customer service roles:

 - Manage multiple tasks and execute them well

 - Comfort with working in a process and ability to manage them defect free

-In summary, there are number of career opportunities for students and young professionals if they are willing to learn, grow and work hard.
-Many of the opportunities do not require technical degree or knowledge, require more of learning on the job and a willingness to work hard and drive results.
+In summary, there are a number of career opportunities for students and young professionals if they are willing to learn, grow and work hard.
+Many of the opportunities do not require a technical degree or knowledge, require more of learning on the job and a willingness to work hard and drive results.

 You can take Stoodnt Signature Career Test and see what careers may be good option for you at:

 Ajay is the co-founder of Stoodnt and spent 20+ years in senior leadership roles with companies such as American Express, Cendant and Intel prior to starting Stoodnt.
 He has a M.B.A. from Harvard, M.S. in Computer Engineering from U.T.
 Austin and B.Tech from I.I.T Roorkee (India).

 The dreams of pursuing higher education from top universities abroad are catching up amongst the new-gen youth like wildfire.
 This is the time of the year…Read More